ForgeFlow/ao-odoo/ao_base/README.rst

   deactivated (#12077).
 * In contact, fill Country field when setting the state first.
 * Security group Global Filter Management allow to unlink Global Filters
+* Corrects the function amount_to_text removing unnecessary "and"s

 Credits
 =======